 Parole and Probation Deputies work with offenders to ensure they’re accountable for their actions, in compliance with the conditions of supervision, and provide guidance and education to assist with their rehabilitation.

-A: An offender on probation is ordered to follow certain conditions set forth by the court, often under the supervision of a probation officer.
+An offender on probation is ordered to follow certain conditions set forth by the court, often under the supervision of a probation officer.
 Those who violate the terms of their probation can face structured sanctions/interventions to include; jail, community service, electronic home detention, increased reporting, or return to court for revocation.

 Your probation officer will also be able to refer you to programs that are ordered by the court.

-WHAT ARE PAROLE AND POST-PRISON SUPERVISION?
+WHAT IS PAROLE AND POST-PRISON SUPERVISION?

 Post-prison supervision and parole are often used synonymously, but post-prison supervision is the correct term for convictions that have occurred on or after November 1, 1989.
 In either case, Probation and Parole Officer monitors conditions imposed by the Oregon Board of Parole and Post-Prison Supervision.
 One may also be placed on post-prison supervision following revocation of felony probation and a period of incarceration in a local jail.